UK, Italy, Germany: Travel strikes planned for January

 On the same day, air traffic controllers are set to walk out from 1-5pm, potentially causing delays and cancellations for travellers flying to and from Italy.

-Train drivers in Germany walked out from 10-12 January, with further strikes expected in 2024.
+Train drivers in Germany will go on strike from 24 January-29 January.

-Last week's strikes serious disruptions as workers walked out in a long running dispute with train operator Deutsche Bahn over hours, pay and working conditions.
+The walkout will begin at 2am on Wednesday and continue until 6pm on Monday.
+It is the latest in a series of strikes in a long running dispute with train operator Deutsche Bahn over hours, pay and working conditions.

-'Open-ended strikes' could hit Germany's rail network in the coming months if an agreement is not reached in the next collective bargaining negotiations on 17 January.
+'Open-ended strikes' could hit Germany's rail network in the coming months if an agreement is not reached in the next collective bargaining negotiations.

 If you know of a big strike happening in your country that we have missed, we'd love to hear from you via Twitter.